 Mother Nature, as always, has her way.
 Some areas along the ocean are at risk for bluff failures and active shifting of the bluffs, and some residents have installed seawalls when they could get approval.
 Recently new hefty fees have been implemented against residents who install seawalls to compensate the public for loss of beach.

 Children in town attend one of 6 elementary schools in the Solana Beach School District.
 Older children will attend public schools in the San Dieguito Union High School District.
-There a several private schools as well.
+There are several private schools as well.

 Golfers can enjoy two courses in Solana Beach – the Lomas Santa Fe Country Club (private) and the Lomas Santa Fe Executive Golf Course, which is public.
 You’ll also find excellent courses nearby in Del Mar (e.g., Torrey Pines) and Rancho Santa Fe, most of which are private and expensive.